 2019 Mercedes-AMG A45, as imagined by Autocar

-This latest development car is the first to feature Mercedes' Panamericana front grille and also has the thinnest camouflage over its front bumper.
+This latest development car features Mercedes' Panamericana front grille and also has thinner camouflage over its front bumper.
 It shows that the new car will have a sleeker look mimicking that of the AMG GT four-door model that's expected in 2018.

-AMG's upcoming all-wheel-drive five-door mega-hatch, due on roads in 2019, will have at least 400bhp and its own unique chassis developments, which could allow it to run in an ultra-low track mode — like the development car pictured in our gallery appears to be doing.
+AMG's upcoming all-wheel-drive five-door mega-hatch, due on roads in 2019, will have at least 400bhp and its own unique chassis developments that could allow it to run in an ultra-low track mode — like the development car pictured in our gallery appears to be doing.

 As shown in images below, the model can squat to bring its sump to little more than an inch from the ground.
 The current car is renowned for its stiff adjustable set-up, so this development car suggests AMG could want even more body composure for track-day driving in its future model.